markaltmann/markaltmann.github.io/about.md

 permalink: /about/
 title: "About"
 ---
+header:
+  image: /assets/images/unsplash-image-1.jpg
+  image_description: "A description of the image"

 [//]: # (Create a profile Page Layout, with a good left hand side picture)

 ## Mark Altmann